opentoonz/opentoonz_docs/source/editing_animation_levels.rst

     - Use the Delete command to delete selected drawings.

-    - Use the Insert command to insert white frames before the selection; inserted frames will be as many as the selected ones.
+    - Use the Insert command to insert empty (white) frames before the selection; inserted frames will be as many as the selected ones.
 The operation shifts down the following frames, and automatically renumbers them.

 .. note:: All of the Edit menu commands are also available in the menu that opens when right-clicking in the level strip.